 The table below shows the percentage of the Council's employees who are from black, Asian or minority ethnic backgrounds.
-The percentage has increased since 2020 from 0.7% to 1.2% in 2022.
-The 2022 percentage is slightly less than the percentage of the Redcar and Cleveland population which is from black, Asian or minority ethnic backgrounds (1.5%, Census 2011).
+The percentage has increased since 2021 from 1.0% to 1.1% in 2023.
+The 2023 percentage is less than half the percentage of the Redcar and Cleveland population which is from black, Asian or minority ethnic backgrounds (2.3%, Census 2021).
+This is significantly different from the picture reported last year when the 2011 Census was the source of the general population figure because the 2021 Census figure had not been published.
+This means that the Council needs to double the number of employees who are black, Asian and minority ethnic to reflect the ethnic composition of the general population.